xmtp/libxmtp/bindings_ffi/README.md

 - Install the JRE from `www.java.com`
 - Run `make install-jar` and add both jars to your CLASSPATH environment variable, for example add `export CLASSPATH=$HOME/jna/jna.jar:$HOME/jna/kotlinx-coroutines-core-jvm.jar` to your `.zshrc`

 If you want to skip the setup, you can also run `cargo test -- --skip kts` to only run Rust unit tests.
-We are currently skipping this in CI.
+CI will run all tests regardless.

 # Uniffi